DHTMLX/docs-suite/docs/grid/treegrid_mode.md

 The TreeGrid mode of the Grid component is available in the **PRO** version only.
 :::

-TreeGrid mode of the Grid component allows showing the nested tabular data.
+The TreeGrid mode of the Grid component allows you to show nested tabular data.

 ![Grid in TreeGrid mode with expandable hierarchical book categories and nested rows in DHTMLX Suite](/img/treegrid/treegrid_front.png)

 ## Initialization

-To initialize Grid in the TreeGrid mode, make use of the [`type: "tree"`](grid/api/grid_type_config.md) configuration option.
+To initialize Grid in the TreeGrid mode, use the [`type: "tree"`](grid/api/grid_type_config.md) configuration option.

 ~~~jsx {2} title="index.js"
 const Grid = new dhx.Grid("grid_container", {